Lovi Poe

-Lourdes Virginia Moran Poe (born February 11, 1989), popularly known as Lovi Poe, is a Filipino actress, model, and recording artist.
+Lourdes Virginia "Lovi" Moran Poe (born February 11, 1991) is a Filipino actress and recording artist.
 She is the daughter of action star Fernando Poe Jr.

-Poe is known for starring in two popular GMA drama series: Bakekang (2006) as Kristal, and Ang Dalawang Mrs. Real (2014) as Shiela.
-She received her first Best Actress award in the 2010 Cinemalaya Independent Film Festival for the film Mayohan in the role of Lilibeth.
-The same year, she was also a FAMAS Best Actress awardee for the film Sagrada Familia in the role of Kath Asero.
+Poe is known for starring in two popular drama series on the GMA Network: Bakekang (2006) as Kristal and Ang Dalawang Mrs. Real (2014) as Shiela.
+She received her first Best Actress award in the 2010 Cinemalaya Independent Film Festival for the film Mayohan, where she played Lilibeth.
+That same year, she was also a FAMAS Best Actress awardee for the film Sagrada Familia for playing Kath Asero.

-In 2021, Poe transferred to ABS-CBN.
+On September 16, 2021, Poe signed with ABS-CBN.
+In 2023, she founded the film production company C'est Lovi Productions.

-Early and personal life
+Early life and education

-Lovi Poe was born as Lourdes Virginia Moran Poe in St. Luke's Medical Center in Quezon City, to Filipino actors Fernando Poe Jr. and Rowena Moran.
-It was in February 2004 when Poe Jr. admitted to the public that he has a daughter with the former actress and beauty queen making her and Senator Grace Poe half-sisters.
+Lourdes Virginia Moran Poe was born at St. Luke's Medical Center in Quezon City.
+She was born from a brief relationship between Filipino actors Fernando Poe Jr., and Rowena Moran, who was his co-star in Kapag Puno Na ang Salop (1987).
+As her father was married to Susan Roces, Poe was raised by Moran as a single mother.
+She was publicly acknowledged by her father in 2004 during his presidential campaign.
+Through her father, she has two older siblings, politician Grace and DJ Ronian, and through her mother, she has a younger sister, Mariel.

 Poe finished high school at the Colegio San Agustin in Makati where she graduated in 2007.
 She then later took courses at the International Academy of Management and Economics and Miriam College.

-Poe has dated actors Cogie Domingo, Jolo Revilla, Jake Cuenca, Rocco Nacino, and politician Ronald Singson.
-As of 2017, Poe is romantically linked with French-Filipino Chris Johnson, whom she previously denied dating the previous year in August.
+Poe was also a classmate of Bela Padilla.